trimstray/reload.sh/README.md

 ## Why I created it?

 I like experiments because I love to know how things work.
 They allow me to understand and show me some of the more tricky concepts.

-That's all.
+Long time ago, this way saved my life but it was crazy.

 ## How it works?

+  > A beginner's guide of [reload.sh](https://blkcipher.info/5f438f523d7ee1bb741bd21456ee2cbc.html) <sup>[PL]</sup>

 Set your archive with system backup to restore: